 This trek involves the crossing of Renjo La (5,360 m), Cho La (5,420 m), and Kongma La (5,540 m).
 While crossing these challenging passes, you trek through the beautiful Dudh Koshi Valley, Imja Khola Valley, and Gokyo Valley.
 The trail ascends and descends via lush rhododendron forests and remote villages alongside verdant hills.

 You hike to Everest base camp (5,364 m), the foot of the highest mountain in the world, Mt.
 Everest (8,849 m).
 The trail further takes you to Kala Patthar (5,644 m).
-The Kala Pathar is the highest point of Everest's high pass trek.
-Namche Bazaar, Tengboche, Dingboche, Gokyo Village, Chhukung, Thagnak, Thame, etc., are the villages where you stop for overnight stays.
-All these villages are home to Shperas and other communities.
+The Kala Patthar is the highest point of Everest's high pass trek.

 The Everest Three High Pass Trek carries adventure and cultural experience hand in hand.
-As every new bend in the trail has a distinct thill, every new village will take you one step closer to the locals.
+As every new bend in the trail has a distinct thrill, every new village will take you one step closer to the locals.
 The Everest Three High Pass Trek Route has many ancient monasteries.
-Some of the monasteries you get to visit during the trek are Khumjung Monastery (3,790 m), Tengboche Monastery (3,860 m), Pangboche Monastery (3,985 m), etc. Likewise, numerous stupas, chortens, prayer wheels, and mani walls are on the way.

 The Major Highlights of Everest High Passes Trek

-• Reach seven points in the Everest region above 5,000 meters.
+- Reach seven points in the Everest region above 5,000 meters.

-• Cross the three famous passes: Cho La, Renjo La, and Kongma La.
+- Cross the three famous passes: Cho La, Renjo La, and Kongma La.

-• Trek through Sagarmatha National Park and dense forests of rhododendron and magnolia.
+- Trek through Sagarmatha National Park and dense forests of rhododendron and magnolia.

-• Spend nights in the beautiful Sherpa villages and learn about their culture.
+- Spend nights in the beautiful Sherpa villages and learn about their culture.

-• Visit ancient monasteries like Tengboche, Pangboche, and Khumjung along the way.
+- Visit ancient monasteries like Tengboche, Pangboche, and Khumjung along the way.

-• Catch gorgeous sunrises from different viewpoints, like the Everest View Hotel, Chhukung Ri, Gokyo Ri, and Kala Patthar.
+- Catch gorgeous sunrises from different viewpoints, like the Everest View Hotel, Chhukung Ri, Gokyo Ri, and Kala Patthar.

-• Stand at the base of Mt.
-Everest, Everest base camp.
+- Stand at the base of Mt.
+Everest, Everest Base Camp.

-• Explore the beautiful Gokyo village and Gokyo Lakes.
+- Explore the beautiful Gokyo village and Gokyo Lakes.

-• Witness breathtaking mountain panoramas and stunning glacier views.
+- Witness breathtaking mountain panoramas and stunning glacier views.

-The Everest Three High Passes trek route links EBC and Gokyo Lake with two other trails in the east and west of the Khumbu region.
-Our Everest Three High Pass Trek itinerary follows an anticlockwise direction, which is less demanding.
 From Lukla (2,860 m), the trail ascends to Namche Bazaar (3,440 m) via Phakding (2,610 m).
 Up to Dingboche village (4,340 m), you'll follow the general EBC trail.
-Instead of directly going to Lobuche village (4,940 m), you'll take another route to Chhukung village (4,730 m) and cross Kongma La pass before descending to Lobuche village.
+Instead of directly going to Lobuche village (4,940 m), you'll take another route to Chhukung village (4,730 m).
+You cross the Kongma La pass and descend to Lobuche village.

 You'll hike to EBC and Kala Patthar for the next couple of days.
 The trail then descends to Dzongla (4,830 m), and crossing Cho La Pass takes you to Thagnak (4,700 m).
-The next stop is Gokyo village (4,750 m) and the holy Gokyo Lakes (4,700 m to 5,000 m).
-Crossing the last pass, Renjo La, you'll descend to Lungden (4,500 m) and trek back to Namche Bazaar via Thame (3,750 m).
-The following day, the trail retraces the path back to Lukla airport.
+The next stop is Gokyo village (4,750 m) and the holy Gokyo Lakes.
+You hike Gokyo Ri (5,357 m) for the incredible views of Mount Everest and other peaks over 8,000 m and glaciers.

 What do you get in our Trek to Everest High Passes?

-You can book the Everest Three High Pass Trek 2024 with a departure date or tailor-make the itinerary as you wish.
+You can book the Everest Three High Pass Trek 2025 with a departure date or tailor-make the itinerary as you wish.

 This is our standard and recommended Everest Three High Passes Trek Itinerary.